3 Best Remote Hi-Hat Stands

 The PowerShifter also lets you alter the playing positions for the pedal.
 You can quickly adjust to each level to get varied resistance.

 On the hi-hat side, you get Pearl’s SuperGrip Clutch.
 It’s a standard hi-hat clutch, but it has an oversized lever that allows you to tighten the top hat very tightly.
-It also makes loosening it quite easy.
+It also made loosening it quite easy.

 Pros